scicloj/metamorph.ml/README.md

 a pipeline creation function  over to using grid search libraries: https://github.com/scicloj/metamorph.ml/blob/973606776cfabbe5a666a6cc0bab5a1833f044c8/src/scicloj/metamorph/ml/gridsearch.clj#L109

-A simple pipeline looks like this:
+A simple ML pipeline looks like this:

 ```clojure
  (mm/pipeline